 Size Matters: Match Feeder to Bird

 TRICK: If you have woodpeckers but they’re not coming to your suet, a built-in tail prop might make all the difference.
 (Royal Wing makes one; there may be other brands.)
 See if a tail prop helps.
-You can easily make one and attach it if you’d rather not buy a new feeder.
+You can easily make one if you’d rather not buy a new feeder.

 To accommodate both large and small suet-eating birds, we use large and small cages mounted on shepherd’s crooks.
 A baffle is a good idea here, not just to deflect squirrels, but also racoons.
+(If you have racoons, a shepherd’s crook may not be sturdy enough — they will just push it over, or climb it until it falls.
+Instead, mount your suet feeder on a sturdy pole outfitted with a sliding sleeve designed to deter racoons.)

 Build It Yourself